JudicialCouncilOfCalifornia/trialcourt/MULTISITE.md

 i.e `lando fresh -l slo.lndo.site -f data/slo-database.sql.gz`

+NOTE: This still works with the database changes mentioned above.

 ### `lando multisite`

 There's a new command for starting multisites. `lando multsite [sitecode]`

-Before you run this you should edit the `.lando.yml` file to add a proxy and a db service, then run `lando rebuild` to install them.
+You no longer need to edit the `.lando.yml` file to add a proxy and a db service, or run `lando rebuild`.

-Once those are enabled `lando multisite [sitecode]` will perform the rest of the steps to install the multisite on your local by cloning the default sites directory, and updating certian strings in settings file.
+Simply run `lando multisite [sitecode]` and it will perform all of the steps to install the multisite on your local by cloning the default sites directory, and updating certain strings in settings file.
 It then runs `drush site-install` for you.
-There is one prompt to make sure you're ready to install.
+This no longer prompts you to drop the database.
+It assumes yes, so you can run the command and take a nap or something.

 Installation on my local takes about 10 minutes.
 There is no progress indicator on the commandline installer.

 ----

 ## Multisite Creation: All Steps

- - create new proxy in .lando.yml [new].lndo.site
- - create new db service in .lando.yml db[new]
- - `lando rebuild`

  - `lando multisite [new]`  ~10min Does the following.
    - copy `sites/default` to `sites/[new]`